VaeiFork/PlayMontagePro/README.md

 > <br>TODO
 > <br>And its **FREE!**

+## Why use PlayMontagePro?

 > [!CAUTION]
 > Did you know?
-Anim Notifies are not guaranteed to trigger
+Anim Notifies are not guaranteed to trigger :confused:

 > [!NOTE]
 > Have you heard the common phrase "Animation should not affect gameplay"?
-> <br>But you've probably already built notifies that reload your weapon - and more - without experiencing issues
+> <br>But you've probably already built notifies that reload your weapon - and more - without experiencing issues :disguised_face:
-> <br><br>Its a trap that catches you later in production: The heavier your game gets, the less likely Anim Notifies are to fire
+> <br><br>Its a trap that catches you later in production: The heavier your game gets, the less likely Anim Notifies are to fire :dizzy_face:
 > <br><br>This is true for Queued notifies.
 The alternative is Branching Point notifies
-> <br>However, when two or more Branching Point notifies trigger on the same frame, only one will trigger!
+> <br>However, when two or more Branching Point notifies trigger on the same frame, only one will trigger! :skull:
 > <br><br>What if you had a notify that changes the movement mode away from Flying?
-You can get **stuck** in Flying!
+You can get **stuck** in Flying! :space_invader:
 > <br><br>There is no anim notify system in Unreal that ensures your notifies will fire reliably.
-Play Montage Pro is the solution to this.
+Play Montage Pro is the solution to this. :boom:

 > [!TIP]
 > At it's core PMP uses timers to trigger notifies when you play a montage or change montage sections
-> <br>Timers are reliable!
+> <br>Timers are reliable! :rocket:

 ## Get PlayMontagePro